How to Remove a Kitchen Tile Backsplash – Step-by-Step Guide

 First and foremost, take the time to ensure that the wall is thoroughly cleaned and smooth.

 Any residual dust, dirt, or adhesive remnants can compromise the adhesion of the new backsplash, leading to potential issues down the line.
-Use a damp cloth to wipe down the entire area, and allow it to dry completely before proceeding.

 If you haven’t already considered it, now is the perfect time to evaluate the condition of the wall and decide whether a fresh coat of paint is necessary.